SitramSoft/HomeLab/README.md

     action: none
 ```
 ### HomeAssistant - Integration of CCTV cameras
-Add the following code in `configurations.yam`l file to be able to access the CCTV cameras connected to the Dahua DVR.
+Add the following code in `configurations.yaml` file to be able to access the CCTV cameras connected to the Dahua DVR.
 Sensitive information is located in a separate file called `secrets.yaml`.
 ```
 # Configuration for CCTV camera with Dahua DVR
 camera laterala: